Fania/magic-SVG/readme.md

 - [ ] finish adding and checking pandiagonal order 5 set
 - [ ] if contains '0' `arr.map(x => x + 1)`

-Frénicle established two simple rules to determine the [standard position](http://recmath.org/Magic%20Squares/transform.htm#Normalized%20position%20&%20Magic%20Lines) or order 4 squares, which can be used for any order:

-- rotate the square until the smallest number in any corner is top left
-- the second number in the top row must be lower than the first number in the second row

 ## TODO: interface